 This is where our good friend willpower comes into play.

 As soon as you catch that you have thoughts or feelings that make you want to use your vice, your default mode should be to perform your replacement habit, within reason of course.

 The faster you address urges, the easier time you will have overcoming them.
 You don't give away more willpower then necessary.

 Since your replacement habit should satiate the same negative emotions as your vice, you are training the primitive side of your brain to shut up by slowly accepting the replacement habit to deal with those same emotions.

 Soon enough, your brain will get the message and prioritize performing your replacement habit over your vice whenever you get urges.

-If you ever find yourself having trouble justifying why you should go through fighting urges, you need to review your reason(s) to quit again.
+Remember, if you ever find yourself having trouble justifying why you should continue, you need to review your reason(s) to quit again.
 You may have to review them every time at the start of your urges until you fully internalize your 'why'.

 Reviewing hasn't helped?
 You likely either don't have big enough reason(s) to quit or worse, have an undiagnosed mental health condition like depression or anxiety.

 If you have a complex root cause, you must ensure that you aren't using your replacement habit as another means of avoiding your problems.